 Doctors and midwives share the same goal.
 They both want you and your baby to be healthy.
 But sometimes their approaches may be different.
 When you choose your health professional, ask questions about his or her philosophy and approach.
 Do the answers match your preferences and values?

 Some clinics and hospitals offer a group-practice approach.
 You get to choose a primary caregiver.
 But you will also see each of the other doctors or midwives at least once while you are pregnant.
 If your primary caregiver isn't available when you go into labor, you will be familiar with the doctor or midwife who delivers your baby.

 Along with a trained medical professional, you may also want to use:

 - A lay midwife, who delivers babies at home.
-Lay midwives are not licensed and are not required to have professional medical training.
-A lay midwife may not have the medical training for handling a complicated labor or emergencies.
-If you are planning a home delivery, make sure ahead of time that you have medical backup and a hospital nearby in case of an emergency.
+Lay midwives are not licensed.
+They aren't required to have professional medical training.
+They may not have the medical training for handling a complicated labor or emergencies.
+If you plan to give birth at home, make sure ahead of time that you have medical backup and a hospital nearby in case of an emergency.

 - A doula.
-Doulas provide physical and emotional support before, during and after delivery.
-Many women work with a doula in addition to a doctor or midwife.
+Doulas give physical and emotional support before, during, and after the birth.
+Many women work with a doula along with a doctor or midwife.

 Primary Medical Reviewer Sarah Marshall, MD - Family Medicine

 Specialist Medical Reviewer Kirtly Jones, MD - Obstetrics and Gynecology

 PeaceHealth endeavors to provide comprehensive health care information, however some topics in this database describe services and procedures not offered by our providers or within our facilities because they do not comply with, nor are they condoned by, the ethics policies of our organization.